 Question: "What should we learn from the tribe of Judah?"

 Each part of Jacob’s prophecy for the tribe of Judah reveals something about the people of that tribe, their history, and the spiritual application we can draw from it.
 In verse 8, Jacob prophesies that Judah’s brothers would praise him.
-Judah’s name signifies praise and was given him by his mother, her heart being filled with praises to God for him (Genesis 29:35) and is here confirmed by his father.
+Judah’s name signifies praise and was given him by his mother, her heart being filled with praises to God for him (Genesis 29:35).
 The strength and power of the tribe is also foretold in verse 8.
 Verse 9 uses the imagery of both a lion and the lion’s cub to portray the tribe of Judah.
 Judah was comparable to a young lion for his strength, courage, and vitality and to a mature lion in that the line of Judah contained those of national prominence and kingship, including David and Solomon.

 The scepter not departing from Judah until “he comes to whom it belongs” is a Messianic prophecy.
 The name “Shiloh” appears in this verse in several translations, a word that refers to the Messiah.
 Commentators differ on the exact meaning of this somewhat obscure passage, but all agree that He who comes to obtain the obedience of the nations can be none other than Christ.
 The rest of the passage, verses 11–12, refers to the great abundance of riches that would belong to the tribe of Judah.
 So wealthy and blessed would they be that they would be able to tie a donkey to the choicest grapevine and allow him to eat his fill, an indication of the abundance that would belong to Judah.